All articles

 Image credit: Azamara Club Cruises

 Make the most of the space in your cabin or stateroom with some smart storage solutions.
 Counter space often comes at a premium so transform otherwise-unused areas (like the back of a door) with a compact over-the-door hanger.
-You can store your toiletries, hair dryer, jewellery, sunscreen, make-up, shoes and other necessities, keeping them within easy reach without cluttering up your room.
+Store your toiletries, hair dryer, jewellery, sunscreen, make-up, shoes and other necessities, keeping them within easy reach without cluttering up your room.

-Extra coat hangers help to keep your wardrobe looking fresh, while packing cubes are a great way to keep your clothes organised while in transit and on board – simply lift them from your suitcase into your drawers for easy unpacking and re-packing.
+Extra coat hangers keep your wardrobe looking fresh, while packing cubes are a great way to keep your clothes organised while in transit and on board.

-Power points can also be far and few between, so if you have a lot of electronics, it may be wise to pack a power board for efficient charging.
+Power outlets can also be far and few between, so it may be wise to pack a power board for efficient charging.

 Binoculars

-The beauty of cruising is the access – from the untouched terrain of Antarctica to the fjords/fiords of Norway and New Zealand, it offers a chance to get up close and personal with otherwise unreachable natural landscapes.
-Make sure you soak up every detail with a pair of binoculars!
-With PassportCard covering the theft, damage or loss of your personal effects, you can confidently take your binoculars anywhere on the boat or on shore, ready for when dolphins start jumping, seals start swimming or whales breach to say hello!
+From the untouched terrain of Antarctica to the fjords/fiords of Norway and New Zealand, cruises offer a chance to get up close and personal with otherwise unreachable natural landscapes.
+Soak up every detail with a pair of binoculars.
+With PassportCard covering the theft, damage or loss of your personal effects, confidently take your binoculars anywhere on the boat or on shore, ready for when dolphins start jumping, seals start swimming or whales breach to say hello.

 Water bottle